tristanpoland/tristanpoland.github.io/posts/horizon-game-server-pt1.md

 ## Community and Enterprise Editions

 We're excited to offer Horizon in two flavors: the Community Edition and the Enterprise Edition.
+The community edition can be found at: [https://github.com/Far-Beyond-Dev/Horizon-Community-Edition](https://github.com/Far-Beyond-Dev/Horizon-Community-Edition)

 ### Community Edition